Ever-present Majorana bound state in a generic one-dimensional superconductor with odd number of Fermi surfaces: Introduction and main results sec:intro

-One can pose a question what the basic requirements are in more practical terms for a system to host Majorana bound states and how sensitive the states are to the details of the system (such as the structures of the normal-state electron Hamiltonian, induced superconducting pairing field, and boundary of the sample).
-In this work, we deduce such requirements and find that they are very general.
-Namely, we demonstrate that any quasi-1D system in the regime of one Fermi surface (1FS) (by a Fermi surface in 1D we mean a pair of Fermi points with right- and left-moving electrons, in the geometry of \figr{system}) exhibits a nondegenerate Majorana bound state at the Fermi level at its boundary (an interface with vacuum or an insulator) once a gapped superconducting state is induced in it (\figr{gapped}).
+A quasi-1D superconductor with odd number of Fermi surfaces (FSs) (by a Fermi surface in 1D we mean a pair of Fermi points with right- and left-moving electrons, in the geometry of \figr{system}) is expected on topological grounds to exhibit a nondegenerate Majorana bound state at the Fermi level at its boundary with an insulator (where the latter could be an actual insulator material or vacuum, for a terminated sample).
+Previous explicit theoretical demonstrations~\cite{Kitaev,Fu,LdS,Oreg,Potter,AkhmerovMprb,Wimmer,AkhmerovMprl,Lutchyn2011, Fulga,Stanescu,Potter2011,Zhou,Law,LutchynFisher, Kells,Gibertini, Rex} of this property were done for specific microscopic models of the bulk Hamiltonian and, most importantly, of the boundary.

+In this work, we theoretically demonstrate that this property holds for the whole class of systems, using the symmetry-based formalism of low-energy continuum models and general boundary conditions (BCs).
+Remarkably, this formalism allows one to study the bound states of topological systems in an explicit and general fashion, while completely bypassing topological arguments, such as appeal to bulk-boundary correspondence.

+In most of the paper, we perform such analysis for the case of one Fermi surface (1FS) and then generalize this result to the case of arbitrary odd number of Fermi surfaces.

-We prove this claim using the symmetry-based formalism of low-energy continuum models and general boundary conditions (BCs), which, remarkably, allows one to study the bound states of topological systems in an explicit and general fashion, while completely bypassing topological arguments, such as appeal to bulk-boundary correspondence.
-For the case of 1FS, under the approximation of the linearized normal-state spectrum close to the Fermi points (\figr{system}), we derive the most general form of the single-particle Bogoliubov-de-Gennes~\cite{BdG} (BdG) low-energy Hamiltonian that is subject only to charge-conjugation (CC) symmetry $\Cc_+$ of the type $\Cc_+^2=+1$.
-Such system belongs to the symmetry class D~\cite{Chiu,Ryu}; physically, this describes spinful systems with no other assumed symmetries, in particular, with broken time-reversal (TR) symmetry $\Tc_-$, $\Tc_-^2=-1$.
+For the case of 1FS, under the approximation of the linearized normal-state spectrum close to the Fermi points (\figr{system}), we derive the most general form of the single-particle Bogoliubov--de Gennes~\cite{BdG} (BdG) low-energy Hamiltonian that is subject only to charge-conjugation (CC) symmetry $\Cc_+$ of the type $\Cc_+^2=+1$.
+Such system belongs to the symmetry class D~\cite{Chiu,Ryu}; physically, this describes spinful superconductors with no other assumed symmetries, in particular, with broken time-reversal (TR) symmetry $\Tc_-$, $\Tc_-^2=-1$.